IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ### 2:3.Y2.2 Actors Roles

-The roles in this transaction are defined in the following table and may be palyed by the actors shown here:
+The roles in this transaction are defined in the following table and may be played by the actors shown here:

 **Table: Actor Roles**